UV fluorescence and UV transmittance

 Left Bottom: Fluorescence from protein crystals lacking Trp

-UV transmission is a more dependable means of identifying the protein crystal when UV fluorescence is quenched due to the binding of small molecules to the protein.
+UV transmission is a more dependable means of identifying the protein crystal when UV fluorescence is quenched by small molecules bound to the protein.

 When the apo-protein is fluorescent and the complex is not, comparison of UV fluorescence image with UV transmission image provides a powerful method for detecting crystals of the complex.